Ergonomic Chairs

 Recline and tension

-Dynamic sitting — shifting between upright and slightly reclined — is better than static posture.
-Look for adjustable recline tension so the chair moves with you, not against you.
+Dynamic sitting — shifting between upright and slightly reclined — beats static posture.
+Adjustable recline tension lets the chair move with you, not against you.

 Worth Knowing